76 Best Things To Do in NYC [updated 2023]

 Want to experience a night out in the city that never sleeps?
 Head to one of New York's most impressive hot spots, the Brooklyn Mirage, an outdoor party temple dedicated to music, sound and spectacle you'll never forget.

 The special audio system, the shape of the room, the catwalk and its walls completely covered with plants and LED lights, among many other things will make you think you're in a dream.
-Go with your friends to spend an unforgettable night at this incredible summer club, a paradise for party lovers.
+Go with your friends to spend an unforgettable night at this incredible summer club, a paradise for lovers of good partying.

-67. Rescue a work of art at The Escape Game
+67. Rescue a work of art in The Escape Game

-The Escape Game is an escape room center in New York with five games of varying difficulty.
-The most complicated to solve is the one in which you have to try to escape from the prison, but you also have simpler ones like 'Playground', in which you will spend a school day working as a team.
+The Escape Game is a scape room center in New York with five games of varying difficulty.
+The most complicated to solve is the one in which you have to try to escape from the prison, but you also have other simpler ones like 'Playground', in which you will spend a school day working as a team.

 68. Take a trip to the center of the earth with Arcadia Earth

-Arcadia Earth is an immersive journey in which science and technology are mixed so that you and your children can get to know the bowels of the planet.
-In this virtual reality platform you can interact with the underwater world, see the earth from the inside and feel how each element of nature comes to life.
+Arcadia Earth is an immersive journey that mixes science and technology so that you and your children can get to know the bowels of the planet.
+In this virtual reality platform you will be able to interact with the underwater world, contemplate the earth from the inside and feel how each element of nature comes to life.

 Don't miss this multi-sensory ride at 705 Broadway, you'll love it!